cbio-lab/Karyotyping/README.md

 # Karyotyping

 ## Description
-Pipeline to visualize the location of annealed repeats in the genomes of different organisms.
+A pipeline to visualize the locations of annealed repeats in the genomes of different organisms.

 ### 1. Installation
 The conda and/or mamba package management systems required ed to run computational script.
 Install if needed: